 10. Resolution on:

-11. Report from the Nominations Committee and proposals
+11. Report from the Nomination Committee and proposals.

-12. Resolution on number of Board Members and possible deputy Board Members to be chosen by the Meeting.
+12. Resolution on number of Board Members to be chosen by the Meeting.

 13. Resolution on fees for Board Members and remuneration for Committee work and resolution on fees for auditors.

-14. Election of Board Members and, if applicable, deputy Board Members, Chairman and Deputy Chairman of the Board.
+14. Election of Board Members and Chairman and Deputy Chairman of the Board.

-15. Resolution on procedures for appointment of the Nominations Committee for the 2011 Annual General Meeting.
+15. Resolution on procedures for appointment of the Nomination Committee for the 2013 Annual General Meeting.

 16. The Board’s proposal for guidelines for remuneration to senior executives.